DavidF-Dev/Unity-DeveloperConsole/README.md

 A. For developers that would like the asset linked to their Unity account, or just want to show me a little support.
 Paid owners of the asset will also receive prioritised support.

 <b>Q. How do I add a custom parameter type?</b></br>
-A. Use ``DevConsole.AddParameterType<T>()`` to enable the use of the specified type in commands.
+A. Use ``DevConsole.AddParameterType<T>()`` to enable the use of the specified type as parameters.
 A parser function must be provided, which converts a string into the parameter type.
 ```cs
 DevConsole.AddParameterType<GameObject>((string input) => GameObject.Find(input));
 ```